Emil Weber Meek

-Emil Weber Meek (born August 20, 1988) is a Norwegian professional mixed martial artist that competes in the Welterweight division of Konfrontacja Sztuk Walki (KSW).
-He previously fought in the UFC's Welterweight division.
-He is currently ranked #7 in the KSW Welterweight rankings.
+Emil Weber Meek (born August 20, 1988) is a Norwegian retired professional mixed martial artist who competed in the welterweight division.
+He previously fought in the UFC and Konfrontacja Sztuk Walki (KSW).

 Background

-Meek grew up in Nesna in Nordland, and later lived in Mosjøen, Trondheim and Oslo.
+Meek grew up in Nesna Municipality in Nordland county, and later lived in Mosjøen, Trondheim, and Oslo.
 In 2009, Meek started his mixed martial arts (MMA) career at the now defunct, Trondheim Fight Gym.
 Emil Meek runs MMA Trondheim together with Thomas Formo.

 Mixed martial arts career

 Meek began his MMA career as an amateur, where he compiled an undefeated record (6-0).

 Meek made his professional debut on March 12, 2011, against Magnus Frekman.
 Meek defeated Frekman via TKO 45 seconds into the first round.
 For his second fight, he fought Mohammed Abdallah.
 He lost the bout by TKO in the first round.
 After this loss, Meek went on a four-fight win streak.
 He was awarded 2013 Prospect of the Year by MMA Viking.

 On August 20, 2016, he won the Venator Fighting Championship Welterweight title by defeating Rousimar Palhares by knockout in the first round.
 Meek stopped Palhares with a series of punches and elbows to the side of the head, while defending from Palhares' takedown attempt.